Exochos/logic_stream/README.md

 ## Going to Production

-When you're ready to deploy your SaaS application to production, follow these steps:

 ### Set up a production Stripe webhook

 1. Go to the Stripe Dashboard and create a new webhook for your production environment.